ProtaStructure Design Guide Loading Generator

 Roof Live Load Cases

-Generally in codes, it is recommended to define different load cases for Roof Live Loads and it is recommended to include in the loading combinations with different coefficients.
+Generally in codes, it is recommended to define different load cases for Roof Live Loads and it is recommended to included in the loading combinations with different coefficients.
 Especially these definitions are important in steel structures where roof loading is prominent.

-By checking these options, you can define individual load cases for "Roof Live Load (Qr, Lr in ASCE-based specifications)", "Snow Load (S)" and / or "Rain Load (R)" instead of "Live Load State (Q)" to roof level slabs and elements (such as roof cladding, purlin, beam).
+By checking these options, you can define individual load cases for "Roof Live Load (Qr, Lr in ASCE-based specifications)", "Snow Load (S)" and / or "Rain Load (R)" instead of "Live Load State (Q)" to roof level slabs and elements (such as roof cladding, purlin, beam.).

 If you define a load in the "Live Load (Q)" field together with "Roof Live Load (Qr)" for a member at roof level, both of these loads will be applied together.
 Therefore, a load should not be defined in the "Q" field for such elements, unless specifically preferred.